 - Tuesday, October 31st - There will not be a class held this evening

-- Tuesday, November 14th - Professor Alba Agostino (Child and Youth Studies) Topic to be announced
+- Tuesday, November 14th - Professor Alba Agostino (Child and Youth Studies) Children's Knowledge of Death and Dying

-- Tuesday, November 21st - Professor Amina Malik (Business Administration) Topic to be announced
+- Tuesday, November 21st - Professor Amina Malik (Business Administration) Conflict Management

-- Tuesday, November 28th - Professor Catherine Tuey (Sociology) Topic to be announced - lecture/discussion will be shorter in length as there is a planned celebration and certificate ceremony following the November 28th lecture
+- Tuesday, November 28th - Professor Catherine Tuey (Sociology) Home.
+Public Places and Private Spaces. - lecture/discussion will be shorter in length as there is a planned celebration and certificate ceremony following the November 28th lecture

 Student Supports and Items Provided to Humanities 101 Registered Students: